 Bonfires are one of the parts of fall that many people look forward to most.
-But before you attend a party and start toasting marshmallows, make sure your host has addressed these safety concerns to make sure the fun isn’t ruined by a serious accident.
+But before you attend a party at someone’s house or a commercial property, and then start toasting marshmallows, make sure your host has addressed these safety concerns to make sure the fun isn’t ruined by a serious burn injury accident.

 Where to Burn

 Many communities no longer allow people to just start a fire to burn trash or leaves.
 In fact, burning trash is always illegal.
 If your host is burning clean wood or other debris, they need to check in with the state or county Department of Environmental Maintenance to get permission.
 Open burning in grills or for campfires is usually permitted, but bonfires can get way bigger than the typical campfire.